microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getmicrosoft365copilotusercountsummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the aggregated number of active users and users enabled for Copilot for Microsoft 365 Copilot for a specified time period.
+Get the aggregated number of active users and users enabled for Copilot for Microsoft 365 for a specified time period.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]